 Through the website or app, click on apply and select your nationality.
 You will be asked to submit your passport number and email address.
 Then take a picture of your passport and add that and your personal information to the application.
 This will include the address you will stay in Korea.
 Then take a picture of your face and upload that as well.
 There will be a 10,000 won payment to complete the application.

 Make sure you are familiar with the quarantine requirements for Korea.
 Check the Korean Embassy and MOFA sites as the requirements are constantly updated.
 Most will quarantine in government facilities at their own expense.
 The nightly cost at these facilities could range from $100 to $150 per night.
-All passengers will be required to sign a release form agreeing to these conditions prior to boarding the plane from the United States.
+All passengers must sign a release form agreeing to these conditions before boarding the plane from the United States.

 Those that have completed their 2nd vaccination will be exempt from self-isolation.
 However, vaccinations with products that are not licensed in Korea are not eligible for self-isolation exemption.
 Therefore, this means that only domestically-provided vaccines are eligible for exemption at this time.